justim/access/docs/presenters.md

 ```

 The underlying presenter fetches the needed `User` entity based on the mark left
 my `present`.
-This case it is obvious that done with a single query, but this
+In this case it is obvious that it's done with a single query,
-scales to using this entity presenter for collections as well.
+but this scales to using this entity presenter for collections as well.

 ```php
 // get a list of projects from somewhere